Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

 \head{Effectiveness (RQ\textsubscript{1})} Column \textit{\# Failures} in \autoref{table:empirical-evaluation:rq1} shows the average number of failure environment configurations triggered by each failure search approach out of ten runs for each case study.
 Considering \tool in all its settings, such number is between 4 and 27 in the Parking environment, between 1 and 4 in the Humanoid environment and between 2 and 42 in the Driving environment.

-\head{Comparison (RQ\textsubscript{2})} In \autoref{table:empirical-evaluation:rq1}, bold values indicate a statistically significant difference (at level $\alpha = 0.05$) between \tool and sampling; values are underlined when the effect size is large.
+\head{Comparison (RQ\textsubscript{2})} \autoref{table:empirical-evaluation:rq1} shows the results for the first setting: bold values indicate a statistically significant difference (at level $\symalpha = 0.05$) between \tool and sampling; values are underlined when the effect size is large.
 In particular, in Parking the best approach is ga\textsubscript{sal+fail} that is able to generate more failures than other approaches (i.e., 27 on average) and the difference w.r.t. the sampling approach (i.e., 13 failures on average) is statistically significant with a large effect size.
 In Humanoid, several settings of \tool are significantly better than sampling (which exposes only 1 failure on average).
 In Driving, ga\textsubscript{sal+fail} and hc\textsubscript{sal+fail} are the best approaches with, on average, 42 and 11 failures respectively.
-Their difference w.r.t. the sampling approach (which exposes 5 failures on average) is statistically significant and the effect size is large.
+Their difference w.r.t. the sampling approach (which exposes 5 failures on average) is statistically significant, and the effect size is large.

 Regarding the comparison with the random approach, in all case studies, classifier-based approaches (i.e., sampling and \tool) found significantly more failures with a large effect size.
 Hence, our empirical results show that the failures experienced during training are indeed related to and informative of the failures of the DRL agent under test.